Gérard Barray

-Gérard Barray (born 2 November 1931 in Toulouse) is a French actor.
+Gérard Barray (2 November 1931 – 15 February 2024) was a French actor.

 Early life and education

-Barray's parents split up quickly and his mother, who came from Montauban decided to return to her hometown with her little boy.
+Gérard Barray was born in Toulouse on 2 November 1931.
+His parents split up quickly and his mother, who came from Montauban, decided to return to her hometown with her little boy.
 Around the age of 15, he discovered a passion for jazz; he participated in a few shows in nightclubs while pursuing his studies and obtained a bachelor's degree at the Faculty of Toulouse.

-Camille Ricard, an actress and teacher at the Conservatory of Toulouse, who advised him to go to Paris with a letter of recommendation for a friend, Noel Roquevert.
+Camille Ricard, an actress and teacher at the Conservatory of Toulouse, who advised him to go to Paris with a letter of recommendation for a friend, Noël Roquevert.
 Barray enrolled at the Cours Simon, a drama school in Paris.
 Four years later, Gérard Barray won the Jury Prize.